ganeti/ganeti/man/gnt-cluster.rst

     Number of VCPUs to set for an instance by default, must be an integer, will be set to 1 if no specified.

-memory
+maxmem
+    Maximum amount of memory to allocate for an instance by default, can be either an integer or an integer followed by a unit (M for mebibytes and G for gibibytes are supported), will be set to 128M if not specified.

+minmem
-    Amount of memory to allocate for an instance by default, can be either an integer or an integer followed by a unit (M for mebibytes and G for gibibytes are supported), will be set to 128M if not specified.
+    Minimum amount of memory to allocate for an instance by default, can be either an integer or an integer followed by a unit (M for mebibytes and G for gibibytes are supported), will be set to 128M if not specified.

 auto\_balance
     Value of the auto\_balance flag for instances to use by default,